great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 ```

-Migrating configurations that contain connections to the cloud or databases have additional complexities like credentials that are specific to each instance.
-The how-to-guides for Great Expectations contain numerous examples of V3 configurations that can be used for these various situation.
+Migrating Datasource configurations that contain connections to the cloud or databases involve additional complexities like credentials that are specific to each configuration.
+The how-to-guides for Great Expectations contain numerous examples of V3 configurations that can be used for these various situations.
 Please check out our documentation on [Connecting to your Data](/docs/guides/connecting_to_your_data/index) for examples on V3-style Datasource configurations that will suit your needs.

 ### Manually Migrate V2 Checkpoints to V3 Checkpoints

-In Great Expectations version 0.13.7, we introduced an improved Checkpoints feature which deprecated Validation Operators.
-Instead of the Checkpoint refering to Validation Operators that were in the `great_expectations.yml` file, they were combined into the Checkpoint configuration itself as part of the `action_list`.
-In addition, the V3 Checkpoints utilize the `BatchRequest`, which take advantage of the `DataConnectors` and `ExecutionEngine` that are features of the V3-style Datasource.  `BatchRequest` enables your V3 Checkpoint to filter and sort your batches, allowing the Checkpoint run on the latest single batch of data, or the latest year of batches, with multi-batch Expectations soon to come.
-To perform the migration, please refer to the example below:
+In Great Expectations version 0.13.7, we introduced an improved Checkpoints feature, which allowed Checkpoints to utilize features the V3 API.
+As a result, Checkpoints are now able to filter and sort batches, and run on the latest single batch of data (or most-recent year of batches), with multi-batch Expectations soon to come.
+As part of these design improvements, Validation Operators (originally located in the `great_expectations.yml` file) were combined into the Checkpoint configuration itself as `action_list` items.
+In order to perform the V2 to V3 migration for Checkpoints, please refer to the following examples:

 #### V2-Style Checkpoint